tomm1998/airlines/README.md

-A small project for a job interview to kayak.
+A small project for a job interview to kayak in react